 He had never mentioned his name – not once in that afternoon they spent together.
 He said to her: “I am a man.
 And you are the most beautiful woman that I have ever seen.
 This is all we know.
 All we need.”

 He was a traveller, she could tell.
-The salt on his shoulder as he sweated slowly into her parted lips was not familiar.
+The salt on his shoulder was not familiar to her lips.
 He did not taste of London or any place she knew.

 Ruby sat down on the corner of the bed and opened it.
 Her hands were shaking and she found it difficult to breathe.
 She read the short inscription.
 She read those same 20 characters a million times, gasping for air each time she finished reading.
 “FROM MAN WITH LOVE.”